The Energy of Emergence

 And then, the drama begins.

-Fast-moving clouds.
+Rapidly billowing clouds revealing patches of bright sky blue behind dark, impending storms.
 Days that begin at 35 degrees and end at 80.
-Storms that roll through, clearing old debris as the wind cleans house.
+A calm dewy, crisp sunlit morning, breaking into wind warnings, as Mother Nature clears old debris from trees.
 And suddenly, you begin to see everything rising up from the ground.

 Spring is the season of rebirth.
 For thousands of years, cultures across the world have marked this time with stories of resurrection and renewal.
 The sun’s return carried the promise of new crops, sustained life, and another chance to begin again.
 Agrarian cultures told these stories not just to explain the world, but to bring hope and reverence to the process of life itself.